KirinDenis/OWLOSAirQuality/README.md

 # OWLOS Air Quality
 ### Open Source IoT Solution for monitoring air quality based on ![OWLOS](https://github.com/KirinDenis/owlos)

- What is OWLOS Air Qulity
- Description Why it is needed
- Thankgiving

 [We on Facebook](https://www.facebook.com/groups/OWLOS)

 Used hardware: